Autism Spectrum Disorder (ASD) Resource Material

 The Weaving Well-Being Programme has published a free journal designed for parents to help them support their children at home, and, in particular, to help them to enhance their well-being.
 This Journal, compiled by Fiona Forman, is based on many of the well-being activities contained in their Programme.
 It is available for free from Outside the Box Learning Resources, the Weaving Well-Being Programme publishers.
 The Journal is most suitable for children aged 8 - 12 years, but can be adapted for younger and/or older children.
 The Journal can be accessed on the Outside the Box website here.

 Webwise offer free information, advice and education resources addressing a range of internet safety issues and concerns, including the latest online safety advice in relation to COVID-19.
-Information, advice and education resources are available for parents, students and teachers.
+Information, advice and education resources are available for Parents/Guardians and students.

 World Book Online